iniself/noba/WIKI.EN.md

   * The global configuration priority is lower than the function parameter.
 That is to say, after global configuration through configtab, the backtrader can still be changed in a specific project through function parameter
   * And more you can explore by yourself

+* **Support keyboard operation:**
+  Since v0.6.0, Backtrader_Bokeh began to support keyboard operation step by step.
+Keyboard operation can make you operate your backtest results more accurately and quickly.
+This feature does not need any configuration and is available out of the box

+  * At present, Crosshair and Tooltip can be operated by left and right keys and key combinations.
+You have three operation speeds: the slowest is `← →`, the faster is `Option ` + `← →`, and the fastest is `Shift` + `← →`

 # List of Options

  First, introduce some functions that need to pass in arguments: